-Murderers Creek unit 6 will continue to consume unburned fuel along the north aspects of the unit boundaries.
-This burn was ignited the week of May 9th.
-When a prescribed fire is initiated resources work from the outside of the unit to widen our control features to buffer these lines (roads and hand lines).
-This adds depth to our fire perimeter.
+With the recent extreme dry heat, the Murderers Creek unit 6 has begun to produce visible smoke for the past few days, as seen in the attached image.
+There is a small pocket that is consuming the unburned fuels and is within the unit inside of control lines.
+When a prescribed fire is initiated resources work from the outside of the unit to widen control features to buffer these lines (roads and hand lines).
+This adds depth to the fire perimeter.
 Consuming fuels more completely in this manner makes it harder for a fire to move at high rates towards the perimeter, lessening the likelihood of the fire to escape (or exit) the unit.
 The intent is to let the fire consume the interior pockets of unburned fuels.
 It won’t likely be put out and mopped up.
 The perimeters of the fire are patrolled daily by suppression resources and Flagtail lookout has a good view of the prescribed fire.
-Photos taken by the lookout will be uploaded daily on the Spring Prescribed Fire Operations Inciweb page: https://inciweb.nwcg.gov/incident/7426/ No new images had been added to the page in the past week due to the holiday and changes to Public Use Restrictions and Industrial Fire Precaution Levels taking precedent.
+Photos taken by the lookout will be uploaded daily on the Prescribed Fire Operations Inciweb page: https://inciweb.nwcg.gov/incident/7426/.

 Smoldering fire is exposed to the sun and heat, this could increase activity.
 Potential for slight increases in flame length which would result in additional smoke creation is likely to occur.
-Individual and group tree torching inside the unit may occur under certain conditions.
 This may cause additional smoke and be visible from distances further away.
 The majority of unburned islands are well interior of the boundary of the unit.
 Mosaically burned areas along any boundaries (of all units) will be patrolled on a regular basis.
-Public can expect to see fire resources in the unit areas burned this spring.
+Public can expect to see fire resources in the unit areas.

 |Current as of|